Menu

 Cleaning windows.

 Conversely, cleaning the windows in the winter will allow for more sun and improve heat circulation around the house.
 Eliminating excess gunk or oils from windows provides more sunlight access to your home, offering a natural heating system.
-This can help partially reduce the usage of electric heaters during the winter.
+This can help partially reduce the usage of electric heaters during the winter and positively impact your energy bill.

 • Storm doors

-Storm doors provide extra insulation and are an excellent method to limit energy waste.
+Storm doors provide extra insulation and are an excellent method to limit energy waste, leading to lower energy costs.

 • Home insulation

-The U.S. Department of Energy offers an online tool that can help discover if your house has enough insulation.
+The U.S. Department of Energy offers an online tool that can help discover if your house has enough insulation to maintain an energy-efficient home and manage your energy bill effectively.

 • Weatherstripping

-If you have drafty gaps around the windows and doors, weatherstripping can help fill in those spots.
+If you have drafty gaps around the windows and doors, weatherstripping can help fill in those spots, contributing to overall energy cost savings.

 • Ceiling fans